EricMorse/ECE434/hw06/ReadMe.md

 # Homework 6: Julia's Youtube Channel
 1. Where does Julia Cartwright work?
+National Instruments
 2. What is PREEMPT_RT?
 PREEMPT_RT makes Linux into a real-time system, and will be eventually incorporated into mainline Linux kernels.
 3. What is mixed criticality?
 Interrupt requests that handle both critical and non-critical requests.
 4. How can drivers misbehave?
 IRQ events are too long to interrupt the scheduler.